kelleyjbrady/NiceODE/readme.md

 as those seen in `src/diffeqs.py`, but the framework provided should work for any ODE's which can be expressed in the `scipy` or `sympy` functional format.

 # Viability of Jax for NLME
 Established R methodologies for performing nlme modeling (`nlmixr2`: https://nlmixr2.org/) are performant, but do not use 'modern' jit-compiled broadly applicable AD methods such as Jax.
 Instead, `nlmixr2` utilizes a fixed set of rules for constructing gradient and loss functions under the assumption that the user is working with diffeq's aligned with the PK context.
-At high level `nlmixr2` works by parsing a parameterization of a given ODE, then, per parameter, given that it 'knows' how that parameter interacts with the others in the nlme PK context, it constructs bespoke c++ code which is used to analyltically determine the gradient and loss at each loss function evaluation.
+At high level `nlmixr2` works by parsing a parameterization of a given ODE, then, per parameter, given that it 'knows' how that parameter interacts with the others in the nlme PK context, it constructs bespoke c++ code which is used to analytically determine the gradient and loss at each loss function evaluation.

 In contrast, JAX takes a more general approach by using reverse-mode automatic differentiation (jax.grad) to trace a function's execution and compute its gradient.
 This is incredibly flexible, but for the FOCE method, it creates a challenging technical problem.
 FOCE and FOCEi require a bi-level optimization: an outer optimization of population parameters, and an inner optimization to find the per-subject random effects (b_i).
 This is a "grad-of-a-grad" problem.

 The journey to a working JAX-based FOCE gradient revealed several layers of complexity:

-1) The Manual VJP + Optax: The first approach was to manually implement the Implicit Function Theorem using jax.custom_vjp where the IFT described  the working of a 'manually' defined optax optmizer.
+1) The Manual VJP + Optax: The first approach was to manually implement the Implicit Function Theorem using jax.custom_vjp where the IFT described  the working of a 'manually' defined optax optimizer.
 This proved to be exceptionally difficult due to the complexity of the matrix calculus and extreme sensitivity to subtle mathematical and numerical errors.
-Even in a very stripped back Minimal Reproducible Example (MRE) context without an IVP on the inner optmizer, these numerical errors made it difficult to recover a gradient which matched the one estimated by finite differences.
+Even in a very stripped back Minimal Reproducible Example (MRE) context without an IVP on the inner optimizer, these numerical errors made it difficult to recover a gradient which matched the one estimated by finite differences.

 2) The jaxopt Approach: The recommended JAX-native solution is to use a library like jaxopt, whose solvers are designed to be differentiable.
 However, this approach failed due to a fundamental incompatibility when nesting VJPs.
 The jaxopt solver's VJP, when trying to differentiate an inner loss function that itself contained a diffrax ODE solver with its own adjoint VJP, created a "VJP-of-a-VJP" problem that triggered low-level errors in JAX's AD machinery.